 Philadelphia restaurants feature dozens of different ethnic foods, from Breton and Cypriot to Russian and Turkish.
 You can find restaurants by neighborhood, cuisine type, star rating, price, even by chef at www.philadelphiarestaurants.com.

 One of the greatest museums in the United States, the Philadelphia Museum of Art began as a legacy of the great Centennial Exhibition of 1876.
 The main building’s 200 galleries include striking Renaissance master paintings, world-renowned collections of French Impressionism, and American collections ranging from Revolutionary-period furniture to the paintings of Winslow Homer.
-Located at 26th Street and the Benjamin Franklin Parkway, the museum is openTuesday through Sunday, 10 am to 5 pm, and Friday evenings until 8:45 pm.
-Admission: $12; $10 with valid student ID.
+The museum is located at 26th Street and the Benjamin Franklin Parkway.

 The Preservation Alliance's guided walking tours interpret the past, present, and future of the Philadelphia region as expressed through architecture, urban design and social history.
 Tours are led by a lively group of volunteers from a wide range of backgrounds who share their passion and knowledge of the region's built environment.
 The tour season runs from May through October, with walks scheduled on Wednesdays, Saturdays, and Sundays.
 Dozens of tours explore Beaux Arts Philadelphia, Ben Franklin’s Philadelphia, Fishtown, the Northern Liberties, Sacred Sites, and much, much more.